alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/03-combine-framework/03-use-watcher.md

 ## Request timing

-Sometimes when the states watched by `useWatcher` changes continuously resulting in the initiation of consecutive requests, the latter request gets a response before the previous request, but when the previous request gets a response, it will overwrite the response of the latter request.
-Resulting in getting a response that does not match the state; for example, if the state `state` changes, a request `1` is issued, and then when the request `1` has not responded, the value of `state` is changed and a request` is issued.
-2`, if request `1` is returned after request `2`, the final response data will remain at request `1`.
+Sometimes the states watched by `useWatcher` change continuously, initiating consecutive requests.
+If a later request responds before an earlier one, the earlier response will overwrite the later one when it arrives, resulting in a response that does not match the state.
+For example, when the `state` changes, request `1` is issued.
+Before request `1` responds, `state` changes again and request `2` is issued.
+If request `1` returns after request `2`, the final response data will remain at request `1`.
 So we designed the `abortLast` parameter, which is used to mark whether to abort the last unresponsive request when the next request is issued.
 The default is `true`, so that the request issued by `useWatcher` is only valid for the last time.

 ```mermaid